Johnm260/Canvas-Themes/README.md

 if you want an updating version for it the tampermonkey and bookmarklets have their own auto-updating scripts.

-latest update:
+Feel free to change it and reupload, just make sure to give credit :) latest update:
 - added handling for saving rgb colors
 - added new theme "RGB Lights"